-LASIK/PRK Surgery in Westchester County
+LASIK/PRK Surgery Westchester County, NY

 Freedom from Glasses with LASIK / PRK

 LASIK and PRK currently are among the most popular refractive laser vision correction procedures.
 These surgeries have helped millions of people in the United States and worldwide eliminate or reduce their dependence on glasses and contact lenses.
-As one of the most experienced PRK and LASIK surgeons in Westchester County, Dr. Lippman has performed thousands of successful refractive laser procedures.
+As one of the most experienced PRK and LASIK surgeons in Westchester county, Dr. Lippman has performed thousands of successful refractive laser procedures.
 At Lippman Eye Care Center he performs LASIK and PRK to correct nearsightedness, farsightedness and/or astigmatism to help his patients achieve freedom from glasses.

 How Does LASIK Work?

 The sophisticated LASIK (Laser Assisted in-situ Keratomileusis) procedure usually takes less than 20 minutes to complete, and many patients experience significant vision improvement by the very next day.
 LASIK involves two steps — the creation of the corneal flap and the reshaping of the underlying corneal tissue.
 The goal of reshaping the cornea is to ensure that it refracts light rays properly — the key to clear, crisp vision.
 After Dr. Lippman has adjusted the shape of the patient’s cornea by using a special excimer laser, he completes the LASIK procedure by smoothing the corneal flap back into place.
-The flap serves as a natural bandage, which means that our Westchester County LASIK patients do not require stitches or eye bandages.
+The flap serves as a natural bandage, which means that our Westchester county LASIK patients do not require stitches or eye bandages.

 PRK vs. LASIK

 Similarly to LASIK, PRK (Photo Refractive Keratectomy) works by reshaping the cornea so that it can refract light rays correctly.
 While LASIK and PRK might appear similar, there are several major differences between these two procedures.
 The most important difference is that PRK does not involve the creation of a corneal flap!
-Instead, Dr. Lippman removes the epithelium (surface tissue of the cornea) and then treats the exposed corneal tissue with an excimer laser without the need for flap creation!!
+Instead, Dr. Lippman removes the epithelium (surface tissue of the cornea) and then treats the exposed corneal tissue with an excimer laser without the need for flap creation!

 After reshaping the corneal tissue, Dr. Lippman places a soft contact lens over the treated area.
 The lens serves as a temporary bandage while the epithelium grows back, which typically takes three to five days.
 Due to the fact that PRK often involves a greater amount of surface healing than LASIK, the recovery and vision improvement after PRK is a bit more gradual than after LASIK, but with less intra operative trauma and less risk.
 While many LASIK patients often notice remarkable vision improvement the very next day, PRK patients typically require a few days.